What is Your

-We offer clients a rare blend of know-who, know-what and know-how through our MAZAKALI Outsourced Cannabis Investment Officer (OCIO) service.
+MAZAKALI leadership has been strategically investing in cannabis since 2014.
+Today, we offer clients a rare blend of know-who, know-what and know-how through the MAZAKALI Outsourced Cannabis Investment Officer (OCIO) service.
 Sustainable, scalable and sensible investment opportunities are carefully selected with goals of both profit and a difference.

 The MAZAKALI Advantage

-Every client is different.
-We work with family offices, accredited investors, RIAs and institutions who believe that purposeful investment in cannabis can benefit not only their own portfolios but also the health of our plants, people and planet.
+We build customized Cannabis Investment Portfolios (CIPs) for family offices, accredited investors, RIAs and institutions who believe–as we do–that purposeful investment in cannabis can benefit our planet, people, and plants in addition to profits.
 Our clients are just as passionate about doing good as they are about doing well.
 See how we partner: